ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/attainment_at_age_11.md

 Data was not collected during the 2 school years ending in July 2021 due to the COVID-19 pandemic.

 Eligibility for free school meals (FSM) is used as an indicator of deprivation by the Department for Education.
 Children are eligible for FSM if their parents receive certain benefits.
-FSM are provided to roughly 15% of students.

 Figures for the 2021 to 2022 school year are based on revised data.
 Figures for other years are based on final data.